Point of Origin: The Habits of Being

 North Carolina.
 The stage is the rural south.
 The actors (when possible) are my actual family

-members and close family friends whose remembrances are the seeds for these
+members and close family friends whose stories are the seeds for these

 photographs.
 These portraits are specific to my experiences and I consider them